resonatehq/resonate/README.md

 ## Install

-Resonate is currently in active development and has not yet reached v1.0.
-As such, a formal release cycle is not yet established.
-We welcome early adopters to test drive the nightly builds from the main branch.
-Please note that this is not an official stable release and you may encounter bugs as development continues towards v1.0.
-We appreciate any feedback on your experience with these nightly builds as we work to improve stability and performance in future releases.
+Resonate is currently in active development without a formal release cycle.
+We welcome early adopters to test the latest artifact built from the main branch on each new commit as we work towards v1.0.
+We appreciate any feedback on your experience with these frequent new builds to help improve stability and performance in future releases.

 ```bash
 curl -fsSL https://storage.googleapis.com/resonate-release/install.sh | bash # for macOS, Linux, and WSL